rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 }]
 ```

-13. Within the cloud ide a preview of `todolist` app homepage appears when you start the application
+13. Within the cloud IDE a preview of `todolist` app homepage appears when you start the application
     * Click 'Todo' at the top of the home page to get to the above page.
     * The server hosting live reloads; so if you make changes to your code base the app will live update

-14. The app is a todolist manager built in Vue.js. with a NodeJS backend.
+14. The app is a todolist manager built in Vue.js. with a Node.js backend.
 Play around with the App.
 You will notice when you add todos they appear and clear as expected.
 If you refresh the page your todos are persisted.

 15. The structure of the `todolist` is as follows.
 ```bash